MBayOtolith/FinID-project-white-shark/dataset/README.md

 - 1. The simplest way to download the dataset is to copy and paste the below urls into your browser:

-For single dataset zip file: `https://finid-public.s3.amazonaws.com/dataset.zip` You will also need the dataset summary: `https://finid-public.s3.amazonaws.com/FinID_num_images_summary_02_17_2020.csv`
+For single dataset zip file (566 MB): `https://finid-public.s3.amazonaws.com/dataset.zip` You will also need the dataset summary: `https://finid-public.s3.amazonaws.com/FinID_num_images_summary_02_17_2020.csv`

 - 2. AWS CLI (Command Line Interface) is also recommended to download the dataset from S3 bucket.
 The installation instruction can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 To confirm the successful installation, type command `aws --version`.
 If you get error message: `ImportError: No module named 'awscli'`, this [resource](https://stackoverflow.com/questions/43873663/awscli-fails-to-work-no-module-named-awscli) might solve the issue.
 You will need a proper AWS crenditials for this method.
 To download, `cd` into your directory, for example `finid_dataset`, type command `aws s3 sync s3://finid-public/dataset/ .` The dataset will be downloaded to the folder `finid_dataset`.
 To list all objects and folders in S3 bucket, use the command `aws s3 ls s3://finid-public/`.

 - 3. You can also utilize [boto3](https://github.com/boto/boto3) to download the dataset.
 The script to download the dataset is still under development and will be provided soon.